osamasayed585/Verify-Swift/README.md

     - Define the normal state color of characters in the OTP input using the `charNormalColor` parameter.

 11. **Background Color:**
-    - Customize the background color of characters in the OTP input with the `charBackground` parameter.
+    - Customize the background color of characters in the OTP input with the `charBackground` parameter

+12. **Dark and Light Theme Support:**
+    - Seamlessly integrate `SwiftAuth` into applications with support for both dark and light themes.
+The composable adapts to the theme set in the application, providing a consistent user experience across different themes.

 These themeable parameters provide developers with the flexibility to seamlessly integrate `SwiftAuth` into their applications while maintaining control over the visual style and user experience.